Clément Saunier: Life

 An international concert performer, Saunier gives numerous concerts and recitals on the French and international stages (in Italy, Japan, South Korea, Slovakia, Taiwan, Ukraine, Colombia, Russia, the USA, Belgium, Germany...).

 In 1998, he founded the Academy of Brass and Percussions of Surgères, which he coordinates and which now welcomes 150 participants each summer under the supervision of an international teaching team.

 His discography includes several recordings, including a version of André Jolivet's second Trumpet Concerto (2005) recorded with La Musique des Gardiens de la Paix of Paris conducted by Philippe Ferro as well as a recording of Ida Gotkovsky's Concerto (2009).
 He also recorded with Trombamania and the Aeolus Brass Band.

 In 2008, he collaborated with the Cristal Records label to record a collection of educational DVD-ROMs in 3 volumes containing 250 reference works from the repertoire for trumpet and piano for trumpet players of all levels.

 Between 2007 and 2009, he recorded a solo album with prestigious ensembles throughout Europe, including the English Chamber Orchestra and the Amici Musicae in Leipzig.
 This CD includes the recording of Tomasi's Concerto for trumpet and orchestra.

-The disc Tournoiement des rêves (2013) includes a premiere by Anthony Girard, and the recording of his Trumpet Concerto, Lalo Schifrin's Concerto, a new version of Charles Chaynes' first Concerto for Trumpet and "reed orchestra" as well as the recording of Roger Boutry's Concerto in five movements.
+The disc Tournoiement des songes (2013) includes a premiere by Anthony Girard, and the recording of his Trumpet Concerto, Lalo Schifrin's Concerto, a new version of Charles Chaynes' first Concerto for Trumpet and "reed orchestra" as well as the recording of Roger Boutry's Concerto in five movements.

 The record Directions (2017) includes modern pieces for trumpet alone by Henze, Takemitsu, Scelsi, Fedele, Peter Maxwell Davies, Pintscher.

 In 2015, he was appointed to the Conservatoire à rayonnement régional de Paris and the Pôle Supérieur Paris-Boulogne.
 Since 2015, he has also been teaching every summer at the Chosen Vale Institute (NH-USA) with great soloists and trumpet teachers (Edward Caroll, Håkan Hardenberger, Marco Blaauw, Gabriel Cassone, Thomas Stevens, Steven Burns, Markus Stockhausen, Tom Hooten, Pacho Flores).
 From 2013 to 2017, he taught at the Lucerne Orchestra Academy in Switzerland.